appwrite/sdk-for-php/docs/teams.md

 PATCH https://HOSTNAME/v1/teams/{teamId}/memberships/{membershipId}/status
 ```

-** Use this endpoint to allow a user to accept an invitation to join a team after being redirected back to your app from the invitation email received by the user. **
+** Use this endpoint to allow a user to accept an invitation to join a team after being redirected back to your app from the invitation email received by the user.

+If the request is successful, a session for the user is automatically created.
+ **

 ### Parameters